-Weigh it out: this a common risk factor for osteoarthritis that is modifiable with life-style changes.
+Weigh it out: This a common risk factor for osteoarthritis that is modifiable with life-style changes.
 People that are obese are more prone to develop OA than people in normal weight range.
-Excess weight outs more stress on knee joints as knee joint is one of the weight-bearing joint.
+Excess weight adds more stress on knee joints as knee joint is one of the weight-bearing joint.
 The other joint is hip.
 Healthy weight can be maintained by physical activities, exercises on daily basis and eating right.

 Joint injury: Joint injury while playing a sport or repetitive bending of knee can lead to stress and damage a joint and contribute to development of OA in the joint,

 Stop Smoking: Being a chain smoker over the years can increase the risk of development of arthritis.
 It causes other co-morbid conditions.
-Smoking also makes it difficult to stay physically active, as lot physical exercises are involved as a part of managing OA.
+Smoking also makes it difficult to stay physically active, as a lot physical exercises are involved as a part of managing OA.
 Smoking can affect your breathing during physical activities lowering your stamina.
 So quit smoking.